Ethel Byrne

 Ethel Byrne (18831955) was an American Progressive Era radical feminist.
-She was the younger sister of birth control activist Margaret Sanger, and assisted her in this work.
+She was the sister of birth control activist Margaret Sanger, and assisted her in this work.

 Background

 Ethel and Margaret were two out of eleven children of an Irish American family founded by Michael Hennessey Higgins and Anne Higgins.
 It has been noted that Anne Higgins gave preferential treatment to Ethel, much to the dismay of Margaret, and that caused a rift in their relationship.

 Ethel had a short and unhappy marriage to Jack Byrne, a glassworker.
 They had two children, Jack and Olive.
 In 1906, Ethel left her children in the care of their paternal grandparents to protect them from their abusive father; Ethel only visited her daughter once in sixteen years.
 Olive grew up to become an important muse to the creator of Wonder Woman, William Moulton Marston, and more details of Ethel Byrne's life came to light when Jill Lepore wrote about the superheroine character in 2014.

 Ethel Byrne's background in nursing was pivotal to her activism and directly contributed to her desire to make birth control accessible to women of varying socio-economic backgrounds.
 She was a trained nurse who assisted immigrant women in need of medical care in the Brownsville area of Brooklyn, New York in 1916.